Cassandra1kack/Cassandra-SOC-Lab-/README.md

 - Incident analysis methodology (detect, analyze )
 - Understanding of **MITRE ATT&CK** techniques

-Each project in this repository represents a **complete SOC scenario**, from attack simulation to deep analyse and lessons learned.
+Each project in this repository represents a **complete SOC l1 scenario**, from attack simulation to deep analyse , incident Report and lessons learned.

 ---